nodepy/registry/resources/index.md

 **Node.py** is a Python runtime layer that is inspired by **Node.js**.
 It allows you to create modular, easily distributable and reproducible Python applications in the **Node.js** style.
-Node.py comes batteries included with its  package manager **nodepy-pm** which allows you to manage Node.py and standard Python packages for your project.
+Node.py comes batteries included with its  package manager **nppm** which allows you to manage Node.py and standard Python packages for your project.
 No virtualenv required!

 Node.py is supported on all major platforms that [CPython] can run on.